informatica-unica/lip/install-ocaml/README.md

 We will use these tools for all the projects of the LIP course.

-If you plain to use the emacs editor (recommended), run:
+If you plan to use the emacs editor (recommended), run:
 ```bash
 opam user-setup install
 ```